 The New York Public Library began renovating SNFL, which hadn’t been updated since the 1970s, in August of 2017.
 It was quite an expansive project, as the building actually was first designed as a department store!
 You can read even more details about the renovation here.

 It was originally supposed to open in May 2021, but was pushed back due to COVID-19.
 Now it’s finally open to visitors, offering general library use and seating, unlimited browsing, computer access, and more.

-The new library boasts hundreds of thousands of books, spaces for programs and classes, new, expansive areas dedicated to children and teens, the Pasculano Learning Center offering career services, English language and literacy classes, media and technology training, and a multimedia studio, and a world-class Business Center.
+The new library boasts hundreds of thousands of books, spaces for programs and classes, new, expansive areas dedicated to children and teens, the Pasculano Learning Center offering career services, English language and literacy classes, media and technology training, a multimedia studio, and a world-class Business Center.

-However, one of the most exciting features undoubtedly is the only free, public rooftop space in Midtown that opened on July 6.
-It’s the perfect spot to admire city views while enjoying a captivating read.
-Enjoy views of Midtown Manhattan and open-air seating (with limited capacity at this time).
+NYPL’s rooftop terrace is the perfect spot to admire the city scenery while enjoying a captivating read.
+Catch views of Midtown Manhattan and open-air seating.
 You can even book it out for an event there.